tchonky/tchonky/README.md

 <h1 align="center">Hello there👋, I'm Daniel Polistchuck</h1>
 <h3 align="center">An architect who is curious about everything, especially how the human brain🧠 works</h3>

-- 🔭 I’m currently working on **Trying to find time.
+- 🔭 I’m currently working on **finding time.
 Working 50 hours a week as an architect doesn't leave much time for side projects**

 - 🌱 I’m currently learning **Git, SQL, PyTorch**